UnidentifiedCode/vIndex/README.md

-# vIndex Discord Bot
+# Coutdown Discord Bot
-- Index/log everything.
+Death?
+There's a app for that!